Military Parental Leave Program (MPLP)

-Active component Service member, or a Reserve component Service member performing active Guard and Reserve duty or Full-time National Guard Duty (FTNGD) for a period in excess of 12 months, and Reserve component Service members performing duty under a call or order to active service in excess of 12 months are eligible for The Military Parental Leave Program.
+Active component Service member, or a Reserve component Service member performing active Guard duty or Full-time National Guard Duty (FTNGD) for a period in excess of 12 months, and reserve component service members performing duty under a call or order to active service in excess of 12 months are eligible for The Military Parental Leave Program.

 Transitioning of Primary and Secondary Caregivers to the Expanded MPLP

-Parental leave authorized by DTM 23-001 applies to Service members who have unused caregiver leave or maternity convalescent leave by December 27, 2022.
-If the unused leave was authorized by the March 23, 2018 USD(P&R) Memorandum.
-The Service member is authorized a total of 12 weeks of parental leave, but the Service member’s unit commander must approve the request.
+Parental leave authorized by DTM 23-001 applies to service members who had unused caregiver leave or maternity convalescent leave by December 27, 2022.
+If the unused leave was authorized by the March 23, 2018, USD(P&R) Memorandum.
+The service member is authorized a total of 12 weeks of parental leave, but the service member’s unit commander must approve the request.

 Maternity Convalescent Leave:

-Is limited to 6 weeks of non-chargeable leave, unless additional Maternity Convalescent Leave is specifically recommended, in writing, by the medical provider of the covered member to address a diagnosed medical condition and is approved by the member's commander.
-A covered birthparent may, with the agreement of a medical provider, choose to receive a period of maternity convalescent leave that is less than 6 weeks.
+- Is limited to six weeks of non-chargeable leave, unless additional Maternity Convalescent Leave is specifically recommended, in writing, by the medical provider of the covered member to address a diagnosed medical condition and is approved by the member's commander.
+A covered birthparent may, with the agreement of a medical provider, choose to receive a period of maternity convalescent leave that is less than six weeks.

 - May not be disapproved by a commander

 - May not be transferred to create any kind of shared benefit.

 - Will be forfeited if unused at separation from active service.

 Department of Defense Instruction 1327.06: